stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

    for some `delta_Q35 > 0` independent of `k`.

-3. Scaling exponents `alpha(m_F(k))` remain significantly larger than the theoretical `alpha_ref` associated with the applicable limit, even when the sample size, noise characterization, and resource definitions are systematically improved.
+3. Scaling exponents `alpha(m_F(k))` remain significantly larger than the theoretical `alpha_ref` associated with the applicable limit, even when the sample size, noise characterization, and resource definitions are systematically improved within the encoding rules.

-4. The persistent high tension cannot be attributed to finite sample artifacts or modeling errors; instead it indicates that the assumed bounds or the underlying physical postulates are incomplete.
+4. The persistent high tension cannot be attributed to finite sample artifacts or obvious modeling errors within the scope of the encoding.
+Instead it indicates that the combined package of accepted limits and modeling assumptions is not sufficient to account for the observed effective layer pattern.

 ### 5.3 Interpretive note

 These counterfactual worlds do not construct internal TU fields from raw microscopic models.
 They only state that, if there exist encodings in `E_Q35` that faithfully reflect the behavior of physical metrology experiments, then the patterns of `error`, `QFI`, resource usage, and tension would differ in the ways described above in World T and World F.

+They are pattern labels over tension profiles in the Q035 encoding.
+They are not ontological commitments about the real universe and they do not select a unique physical theory.

 ---